PD Dr. med. Reto Sutter

 - Four hi-tech MRI scanners, two 3 Tesla scanner, and two 1.5 Tesla scanners.
 One of the scanners has a comfortable 70 cm diameter bore for patients.

 - One extremities 1.5 Tesla MRI scanner, which offers a good alternative for examination of the limbs in patients with claustrophobia.

-- Two CT scanners (a 128-slice system and a dual-energy 64-slice scanner) as well as a CT scanner for examinations with the patient standing (flat panel detectors)
+- Two modern CT scanners (two 128-line dual-energy computed tomography scanners incl. low-dose CT with tin filter technology ) as well as a CT scanner for examinations with the patient standing (flat panel detectors)